Tullyallen, County Louth

-Tullyallen is a village, civil parish and townland (of 224 acres) 6 km north-west of the town of Drogheda in County Louth, Ireland.
-It is in the historic Barony of Ferrard.
+Tullyallen is a town, civil parish and townland (of acres) 6 km north-west of Drogheda in County Louth, Ireland.
+It is in the historic barony of Ferrard.
 It is located in the historical Boyne Valley, in the Catholic parish of Mellifont (named after the nearby Mellifont Abbey); it is also close to Newgrange, Knowth and Dowth burial mounds, Monasterboice monastery, and to the Battle of the Boyne site.